Culture of Jordan: Popular culture

-More than 90% of the population lives in the metropolis of Amman, concentrating the culture of Jordan in that city.
+More than 40% of the population lives in the metropolis of Amman, concentrating the culture of Jordan in that city.
 Clubbing and partying culture are present in Amman, especially in the Western half of the city.
 Amman is consistently declared as one of the most liberal cities in the region.
 Malls, global-brand stores, and hotels are important elements in Amman's urban life, especially on the Western side.

 English is understood and even spoken in lieu of Jordanian Arabic among Jordanians in the upper class.
 There's a notable foreign influence on the nation's political life and foreign affairs.
 In addition, many people from nearby countries have been immigrating to Amman and calling it their new home in the past few years.
 This increased trade links with the world and has reshaped the culture.
-The Cuisine is shared with surrounding nations such as Egypt, Lebanon, Syria, and Turkey.
+The cuisine is shared with surrounding nations such as Egypt, Lebanon, Syria, and Turkey.

+Jordanian culture respects women's privacy.
+Men do not shake hands with women unless the woman offers her hand.
+Taking photos of women without asking is not allowed.
+If you take photos of public areas or homes, make sure no women are in the picture without permission.

 Media

-Nonprint media has played the most important role in Jordanian culture.
+Nonprint media has played an important role in Jordanian culture.
 Television production in particular has thrived due to high-quality acting and creative, interesting storylines that challenge and critique contemporary Arab society.
-Print media too, however, continues to play a large role in Jordanian culture; newspapers include ad-Dustour ("The Constitution") and Al Ra'i ("The Opinion"), the most widely read the Arabic language newspapers.
+Print media also continues to play a large role in Jordanian culture; the most widely read the Arabic language newspapers include ad-Dustour ("The Constitution") and Al Ra'i ("The Opinion").
 Additionally, the country has one daily English-language newspaper, The Jordan Times, and one weekly English-language newspaper, The Star.